 Recognize cycles and collapse all the nodes along each cycle’s path into a single EquivalenceClass node.
 The resulting graph is a transitive graph (with no transitivity violations).

+Confidence Calculator module: class ConfidenceCalculatorCategoricalFrequencyDistribution (eu.excitementproject.tl.composition.confidencecalculator)

+This implementation of the ConfidenceCalculator module computes a confidence score per category for each node in the collapsed graph based on the frequency distribution in the mentions associated to the node.
+For each EquivalenceClass node E, we first collect the categorical frequency distribution on the node by retrieving the category of each of the m mentions associated to E and storing the sum of occurrences of each category found in E. Let's refer to the xth category as cx, and to the sum of occurrences for cx as sum(cx).

+To compute the final confidence score f(cx) for each category in E, we divide the sum calculated for each category by the total number of mentions associated to the node:

+f(cx) = sum(cx) / m

+Node Matcher modules

-Node Matcher module: class NodeMatcherLongestOnly (eu.excitementproject.tl.composition.nodematcher)
+class NodeMatcherLongestOnly (eu.excitementproject.tl.composition.nodematcher)

 This implementation of the NodeMatcher module compares an input fragment graph to an input entailment graph and tries to find the longest match: It starts with the complete statement, on which the fragment graph was built (i.e., the statement containing all modifiers), and tries to find a matching node in the entailment graph.
 If a match is found, it returns this matching node; otherwise it tries to match the strings on the next level of the fragment graph, i.e. the statements in which one modifier is missing.
 Again, if a match is found, the node(s) are returned, otherwise the process continues until the base statement (in which all modifiers are removed) is reached.